pythoro/vartrix/README.md

 There are some key things about the structure:

-* The highest level is for each set.
-Only one set is run at a time.
-Each `set` is labeled by its its key.
-In this case, we have one set called `set_1`.
-* Each set needs three keys:
-    * **aliases:** A dictionary where keys are aliases - shorter names for possibly long entries in the container - and the values are the corresponding container keys.
-The values need to exist as keys in the container.
+* The first key is for aliases - these are optional.
+They simply enable you to use shorter names for parameters if you want.
+* Remaining top level keys are for automation sets.
+Each is independent, and needs:
-	* **vectors:** Dictionary where each key-value pair specifies a series of values.
+	* **vectors:** Dictionary where each key is the name of a vector.
+It's value is another dictionary.
 The aliases must exist in the `aliases` dictionary.
 There are multiple formats, as described below.
 	* **sequences:** A dictionary where each key is the name of a sequence.
 Inside each sequence, there are keys that correspond to method names in the class that we're going to use for the automation.
 The values are lists of vector names that must exist in the `vectors` dictionary.
 The way they work is described below.

 #### How sequences work